The Great Commitments

 These Great Commitments are what distinguish Berea from all other higher educational institutions.
 We commit to a high-quality, residential, liberal arts education, and we never charge our students tuition.
 We provide workplace experience by hiring every student Berea admits and paying them.
 Berea’s distinction as the South’s first interracial and co-educational institution, based on the inclusive Christian notion of impartial love, pushes us to continue to provide students with a model for a more just society.
 We also offer our community examples of how to live more sustainably in the future.
 And we continue to commit ourselves to serving communities, families, and students from Appalachia for a brighter future.
 All these Eight Great Commitments—together—constitute a mission like no other.

 Berea College, founded by ardent abolitionists and radical reformers, continues today as an educational institution still firmly rooted in its historic purpose “to promote the cause of Christ.”
-Adherence to the College’s scriptural foundation, “God has made of one blood all peoples of the earth,” (Acts 17:26) shapes the College’s culture and programs so that students and staff alike can work toward both personal goals and a vision of a world shaped by Christian values such as the power of love over hate, human dignity and equality, and peace with justice.
-This environment frees persons to be active learners, workers and servers as members of the academic community and as citizens of the world.
-The Berea experience nurtures intellectual, physical, aesthetic, emotional and spiritual potentials to empower persons to make meaningful commitments and translate them into action.
+Adherence to the College’s scriptural foundation, “God has made of one blood all peoples of the earth (Acts 17:26),” shapes the College’s culture and programs so that students and staff alike can work toward both personal goals and a vision of a world shaped by Christian values, such as the power of love over hate, human dignity and equality, and peace with justice.
+This environment frees persons to be active learners, workers, and servers as members of the academic community and as citizens of the world.
+The Berea experience nurtures intellectual, physical, aesthetic, emotional, and spiritual potentials and with those the power to make meaningful commitments and translate them into action.

 To provide an educational opportunity for students of all races, primarily from Appalachia, who have great promise and limited economic resources.